cooper/ferret/README.md

 ### Runtime

-Ferret features a transparent runtime based on a Perl I/O framework.
-If any asynchronous operations are occurring at any given moment, a Ferret program will continue processing until all operations are complete.
+Ferret features a transparent runtime based on an I/O framework.
+If asynchronous operations are occurring at any given moment, a Ferret program will continue processing until all operations are complete.
 It is not necessary to create custom run loops, and Ferret will effortlessly make use of